axiotl/aqua-tools/README.md

        ++ SAMPLE.allValidPairs.hic
        ++ mergeStats.txt
 ```
-If sample name is `GM12878` and the genome build it was processed with is `hg38`-
+If sample name is `GM12878` and the genome build it is processed with is `hg38`-
 ```
    + ~/lab-data/hg38
      + GM12878